Table of contents:

 - All-metal structure for maximum stability

-- Easy threading and automatic thread cutter
+- Simplified threading and automatic thread cutter

 - Presser feet compatible with thick fabrics